gabe-san/project-template/README.md

 ],
 ```

-12. npx eslint-config-prettier path/to/main.js to see if there are conflicts
+10. `npx eslint-config-prettier path/to/main.js` (pwd on root directory) to see if there are conflicts

-Now to manually use prettier for formatting you can use the shortcut shift+alt+f or use the command npx prettier --write <filename>
+To manually use Prettier for formatting, you can use the shortcut SHIFT+ALT+F or use the command `npx prettier --write
+<filename>` .
-To see all the errors and warnings for ESLint you can use the command npx eslint <filename> but they're also shown in the VSCode Problems section
+To view all the errors and warnings for ESLint you can use the command `npx eslint <filename>` but they're also shown in the VSCode Problems section.

-13. set up ESLint to automatically fix syntax and formatting issues upon save by following Step 4 and 5 of this article: https://www.digitalocean.com/community/tutorials/linting-and-formatting-with-eslint-in-vs-code
+11. Set up ESLint to automatically fix syntax and formatting issues upon save by following Step 4 and 5 of this [article](https://www.digitalocean.com/community/tutorials/linting-and-formatting-with-eslint-in-vs-code)

+12. Finally, check [GitHub](https://github.com/gabe-san/project-template) repository if any commits have not been updated.